 Potential Dilution in Rights Offerings Risk.
 To the extent that the Fund engages in a rights offering, shareholders who do not exercise their subscription rights may, at the completion of such an offering, own a smaller proportional interest in the Fund than if they exercised their subscription rights.
 As a result of such an offering, a shareholder also may experience dilution in NAV per share if the subscription price per share is below the NAV per share on the expiration date.
 Specifically, if the subscription price per share is below the NAV per share of the Fund's shares on the expiration date of the rights offering, there will be an immediate dilution of the aggregate NAV of the Fund's shares.
 Such dilution is not currently determinable because it is not known what proportion of the shares will be purchased as a result of such rights offering.
 Any such dilution will disproportionately affect shareholders who do not exercise their subscription rights.
 This dilution could be substantial.
-The amount of any decrease in NAV is not predictable because it is not known at this time what the subscription price and NAV per share will be on the expiration date of the rights offering or what proportion of the shares will be purchased as a result of such rights offering or what proportion function price and NAV per share will be on the expiration date of the rights offering or what proportion of the shares will be purchased as a result of such rights offering or what proportion of the shares will be purchased as a result of such rights offering or what proportion of the shares will be purchased as a result of the rights offering or what proportion of the shares will be purchased as a result of such rights offering or what proportion of the shares will be purchased as a result of such rights offering.
+The amount of any decrease in NAV is not predictable because it is not known at this time what the subscription price and NAV per share will be on the expiration date of the rights offering or what proportion of the shares will be purchased as a result of such rights offering.